Invertible Manifold Learning for Dimension Reduction: Abstract

 \section{Abstract}

-It is widely believed that a nonlinear dimension reduction (NLDR) process drops information inevitably in most practical scenarios, and even with the manifold assumption, most existing methods are unable to preserve structure of data after DR due to the loss of information, especially in high-dimensional cases.
-In the context of manifold learning, we think a good low-dimensional representation should preserve topological and geometric properties of data manifold.
-To achieve this, the inveribility of a NLDR transformation is required such that the learned representation is reconstructible via its inverse transformation.
-In this paper, we propose a novel method, called invertible manifold learning (\textit{inv-ML}), to tackle this problem.
-A {locally isometric smoothness} (\textit{LIS}) constraint for preserving local geometry is applied to a two-stage \textit{inv-ML} algorithm.
-Firstly, a homeomorphic \textit{sparse coordinate transformation} is learned to find the low-dimensional representation without loss of topological information.
-Secondly, a \textit{linear compression} is performed on the learned sparse coding, with the trade-off between the target dimension and the incurred information loss.
-Experiments are conducted on seven datasets, whose results demonstrate that the proposed \textit{inv-ML} not only achieves better invertible NLDR in comparison with typical existing methods but also reveals the characteristics of the learned manifolds through linear interpolation in latent space.
-Moreover, we find that the reliability of tangent space approximated by its local neighborhood on real-world datasets is a key to the success of manifold based DR algorithms.
-The code will be made available soon.
+Dimension reduction (DR) aims to learn low-dimensional representations of high-dimensional data with the preservation of essential information.
+In the context of manifold learning, we define that the representation after information-lossless DR preserves the topological and geometric properties of data manifolds formally, and propose a novel two-stage DR method, called invertible manifold learning (\textit{inv-ML}) to bridge the gap between theoretical information-lossless and practical DR. The first stage includes a homeomorphic \textit{sparse coordinate transformation} to learn low-dimensional representations without destroying topology and a \textit{local isometry} constraint to preserve local geometry.
+In the second stage, a \textit{linear compression} is implemented for the trade-off between the target dimension and the incurred information loss in excessive DR scenarios.
+Experiments are conducted on seven datasets with a neural network implementation of \textit{inv-ML}, called \textit{i-ML-Enc}.
+Empirically, \textit{i-ML-Enc} achieves invertible DR in comparison with typical existing methods as well as reveals the characteristics of the learned manifolds.
+Through latent space interpolation on real-world datasets, we find that the reliability of tangent space approximated by the local neighborhood is the key to the success of manifold-based DR algorithms.